manumishra12/TumorTrace/README.md

 To get started, clone this repository and follow the instructions in the documentation for setting up the environment and running the segmentation model.
 Your contributions and feedback are welcome as we strive to improve this project!

-Thank you for your interest in brain tumor segmentation using deep learning!
+I appreciate your interest in brain tumor segmentation using deep learning!